irakeshkelm/iiLinusNext/README.md

 Check out,

-manifestoLinus2024.txt
+manifestoLinus2024.txt (in this folder)

-if, still interested,
+if, still interested

 Check out,

-peckingOrderSystems.txt
+peckingOrderSystems.txt (in this folder)

-Operationalize Planet backup.
+-----Operationalize Planet backup.

 Expand Independent interest